Bob Tallman: The voice of ProRodeo and the RAM NCFR

 Bob is known for announcing small, two or three-day rodeos all the way up to the largest professional rodeos in history.
 His itinerary stretches from the West Coast to the East Coast with several stops in between including the Red Bluff Round-Up in California, Houston Livestock Show and Rodeo, Fort Worth Stock Show and Rodeo, and all the way to Kissimmee, Florida for the RAM National Circuit Finals Rodeo (RAM NCFR)!

 When he is not participating in rodeo action across the United States, Bob Tallman resides in Poolville, Texas, where he manages hundreds of acres that make up 3T Ranch.
 On the ranch, they run an Angus cow-calf operation on organically fertilized grass to provide quality beef to consumers and to his own business, Bobby T’s Beef Jerky.

 The RAM NCFR Rodeo announcer, Bob Tallman, was recently recognized as the 2019 PRCA Rodeo Announcer of the Year.
 We are proud and honored to host him each spring for the RAM NCFR as he continues to captivate audiences with his signature voice and charm!
-Head to Osceola County, Florida in 2020 to listen to the voice of ProRodeo in person!
+Head to Osceola County, Florida in the spring to listen to the voice of ProRodeo in person!